cu-scalab/project-3/readme.md

     Here "sets, set_size, and line_size" are ordered params.
 Meaning the string before ":" does not matter.

-5. #sets should be a power of 2. #sets will be at most 2^13.
+5. Number of sets should be a power of 2.

+6. Number of sets will be at most 2^13.

-6. Line size should also be power of 2 and at least 4 (bytes).
+7. Line size should also be power of 2 and at least 4 (bytes).

-7. It should use an LRU eviction policy.
+8. It should use an LRU eviction policy.

 # Note